link2rn/day2/readme.txt

-Hello this is Milan Thapa
+Hello this is Milan Thapa.
+I'm from Lubhu and working as Sr. Regional Officer in Genese Cloud Academy

 Participant: